 HENRY TALBOT’S MAGIC MIRROR

-Birth of photography inspires the first landscape images
+the Birth of photography inspires the first landscape images as daguerretypes and calotypes.

 The birth of photography was inspired by nature!
 In this inaugural post I provide — bear with me — some historical context.